 And this sound of a balloon burst is a great illustration of how the anechoic chamber stops reflections, turning the normal bang into a brief click:

 Location and logistics

-There are many anechoic chambers in the world, but you need to find a high quality one to get the full aural experience.
-Finding a day when they’re accessible to the public is also difficult.
-Last year, University of Salford opened their chamber up for the Manchester Science Festival.
+There are many anechoic chambers in the world, but you need to find a high quality one with an absorbing floor and very low background noise level to get the full aural experience.
+At Salford University, our anechoic chamber opens up during open days for public tours.